hansonkd/Wheb-Framework/README.md

 handleHome = text $ "Hello World!"
 ```

 Now our handler needs a route.
 We assign routes inside the `InitM` monad which builds our options.
 Wheb uses named routes and has some convenience functions for adding them to match their HTTP methods: `addGET`, `addPOST`, `addPUT` and `addDELETE`. `rootPat` is a `UrlPat` that matches on the root directory, `/`.
+If you want to use type-safe [web-routes](http://hackage.haskell.org/package/web-routes), there is full support for that with the `addSite` function.
+See `WebRoutes.hs` in examples for more information.

 ``` haskell
 opts <- genMinOpts $ do